dbq233/AnomalyDetectionTS/README.md

 # AnomalyDetectionTS
 This page provides datasets, codes and detailed experimental settings in paper "A New Distributional Treatment for Time Series and An Anomaly Detection Investigation" by Kai Ming Ting, Zongyou Liu, Hang Zhang, and Ye Zhu

-You can know the experimental setting from the document "Experimental_Setting.pdf".
+You can know the experimental settings from the document "Experimental_Settings.pdf".

 In document "parameter.csv", each time series starts from period 0.